-Even though the company is strong from a financial standpoint, The Prudential Insurance Company of America – which is not a Better Business Bureau accredited company – as received a grade of F from the BBB.
+Even though the company is strong from a financial standpoint, The Prudential Insurance Company of America – which is not a Better Business Bureau accredited company – has received a grade of B from the BBB.

 Life Insurance Coverage Offered Through Prudential

-Prudential offers both term and permanent (and other types) life insurance policies.
-Many of these policies also offer riders so that the policy can essentially “customize” the policy to better fit their individual needs.
+Many of these policies also offer life insurance riders so that the policy can essentially “customize” the policy to better fit their individual needs.